Setting up PSCAD Training Software (Certificate Licensing)

 https://www.pscad.com/knowledge-base/topic-332/v-

 Doc - Green Info Icon.png (2 KB) 1.3.
-View Your Licenses
+Optional - If you want to view your licenses:

-1.4 Download the Software
+1.4 Download the Installer

 Step 2 – Install the Software